Muchiris/hello-world/README.md

 to do for it whatever I can.
 I want to be thoroughly used up when I die, for the harder I work, the more I live.
 Life is no brief candle to me.
-It is a sort fo splendid torch which I have got hold of for a moment, and I want to make it burn as brightly as possible before handing it on to the future generations.
+It is a sort of splendid torch which I have got hold of for a moment, and I want to make it burn as brightly as possible before handing it on to the future generations.